jbrains/wbitdd2-PointOfSale-Java-only-UI/inbox.md

 # Inbox

 - Print Receipt
-  - Finish "Format Receipt"
+  - Clean Up "Format Receipt" Before Moving On.
-    - purchase with several items
-      - fixed-with format: use barcodes and prices of varying widths
-    - unify `Format *` classes into a Tree structure
-      - use the "layout" technique for the tests
 - Add feature for "Print Receipt of Old Purchase"?
 - Separate formatting the responses from the rest of the code
 - Extract `handleLine()` to its own class.
 - Handle the Primitive Obsession with Price as integer